aghodrati/deepproposal/README.md

+#news
+- generated proposals of our method are added.
+- spatial pyramid pooling is added

 # DeepProposal
 code for DeepProposal paper presented in ICCV 2015 (http://arxiv.org/abs/1510.04445):

 Amir Ghodrati, Ali Diba, Marco Pedersoli, Tinne Tuytelaars, Luc Van Gool, "DeepProposal: Hunting Objects by Cascading Deep Convolutional Layers".

 # Installing
 - Dependencies should be installed according to their instructions.
-They should be in ./deps/ folder:
+They should either be in ./deps/ folder or you need to change the paths in get_opts.m file:
   - matconvnet : https://github.com/vlfeat/matconvnet (compile it in gpu-enabled mode)
   - piotr_toolbox_V3.40 : http://vision.ucsd.edu/~pdollar/toolbox/piotr_toolbox_V3.40.zip
   - liblinear svm : https://github.com/cjlin1/liblinear (if you want to train an objectness)